Quitten/Autorize/README.md

 # Autorize
 Autorize is an automatic authorization enforcement detection extension for Burp Suite.
-It was written in Python by Barak Tawily, an application security expert at AppSec Labs, and Federico Dotta, a security expert at @ Mediaservice.net.
+It was written in Python by Barak Tawily, an application security expert, and Federico Dotta, a security expert at Mediaservice.net.
 Autorize was designed to help security testers by performing automatic authorization tests.
 With the last release now Autorize also perform automatic authentication tests.

 ![alt tag](https://raw.githubusercontent.com/Quitten/Autorize/master/Autorize.png)

 # Authors
 - Barak Tawily, Application Security Expert at AppSec Labs
-- Federico Dotta, Security Expert at @ Mediaservice.net
+- Federico Dotta, Security Expert at Mediaservice.net

 # Installation
 1. Download Burp Suite (obviously): http://portswigger.net/burp/download.html